Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 ü Product RecommendationThe D80 LED Bulbs.
 These are specifically designed for poultry farms, offering smooth dimming that standard store-bought bulbs can't match.

-4. Essential Features Explained
+Essential Control Features Explained

-① 0-10V Dimming (Crucial for Livestock)
+① 0-10V Dimming (Crucial for Livestock & Greenhouses)

 ② Motion Sensors (Microwave or PIR)